 It was only a matter of time before the camera came calling, and soon Kristin Chenoweth found herself being recruited by television executives from ABC and NBC.
 Splitting her talents had never been a problem before, and Chenoweth was soon ably juggling careers on stage and on screen.
 In 2001, she even starred in a semi-biographical NBC sitcom called Kristin.
 The sitcom was short-lived, but the actress had no trouble finding a new place for her talents.
 That same year, she released her first solo album, Let Yourself Go.

-In 2007, Chenoweth went back to television as a cast member of Pushing Daisies (2007-09).
-She earned an Emmy Award for her quirky comedic performance.
+In 2007, Chenoweth went back to television as a cast member of Pushing Daisies, earning an Emmy Award for her quirky comedic performance.
 In 2008, she had a supporting role as Reese Witherspoon's on-screen sister in the romantic comedy Four Christmases.
+The following year, she published a memoir, A Little Bit Wicked: Life, Love, and Faith in Stages.

-The following year, Chenoweth also had a lead part in the dramatic comedy series GCB that same year, but the show was canceled after one season.
-Chenoweth then landed a recurring role on the hit drama The Good Wife.
-She, unfortunately, suffered a serious head injury on set while working the show.
-Chenoweth dropped out of the show to focus on her recovery.
+Chenoweth was cast for a lead part in the dramatic comedy series GCB, but the show was canceled after airing as a midseason replacement in 2012.
+The actress then landed a recurring role on the hit drama The Good Wife, but she suffered a serious head injury on set, and dropped out of the show to focus on her recovery.

 Chenoweth went on to appear in such films as The Opposite Sex (2014) and The Boy Next Door (2015).
-She also took on a starring role in the musical comedy On the Twentieth Century opposite Peter Gallagher in 2015.
-She received a Tony Award nomination for her work on the show.
-That same year, Chenoweth also hosted the Tony Award ceremony with Alan Cumming.
+She also took on a starring role in the musical comedy On the Twentieth Century opposite Peter Gallagher in 2015, receiving a Tony nomination for her work.
+That same year, Chenoweth revisited the world of Charlie Brown by voicing Snoopy's love interest in The Peanuts Movie, and hosted the Tony Awards ceremony with Alan Cumming.

 When it comes to her career and personal life, Chenoweth knows a thing or two about being a million places at once.
 The trick for this talented actress seems to be multi-tasking.
 "You've got to find ways to breathe while you're dancing so that when it comes time for you to stop and sing again, you have it," she once said.